Some frosty adventures—and sloppy disasters—while backpacking in Kazbegi, Georgia. Includes information on what to do and where to stay in Kazbegi.

-Kazbegi is a town in the northeast of Georgia, about 3 hours’ driving from Tbilisi.
-The town’s actual name is Stepantsminda, as it was before Those Meddling Soviets rolled in/dominated/renamed it Kazbegi.
-Unfortunately, no ordinary non-Georgian human is able to easily pronounce “Stepantsminda”, so “Kazbegi” is here to stay!
+Kazbegi is a town in the northeast of Georgia, about three hours’ driving from Tbilisi.
+The town’s actual name is Stepantsminda, as it was before those meddling Soviets rolled in, dominated, and renamed it Kazbegi.
+Unfortunately, no ordinary non-Georgian mortal is able to easily pronounce “Stepantsminda”, so “Kazbegi” is here to stay!

-The town is located along the Georgian Military Highway, a road connecting Vladikavaz, Russia and Tbilisi, Georgia.
-You can probably guess who liked to use this road back in the day (hint: not the Georgians).
-Nowadays, the highway is mostly a clusterfuck of shipping trucks waiting to be admitted to either country along the side of the road , and a handful of passenger cars trying to avoid the spectacular amount of potholes scattered throughout the roads.
+The town is located along the Georgian Military Highway, a road connecting Vladikavkaz, Russia and Tbilisi, Georgia.
+You can guess who liked to use this road back in the day (hint: not the Georgians).
+Nowadays, the highway is a congregation of container trucks waiting to be admitted to either country, and a handful of passenger cars trying to avoid the spectacular amount of potholes scattered on the roads.

 We arrived in Kazbegi in the middle of March, which is an… interesting time to visit.

-… that is to say, there were hardly any people there, everything was closed, and the mountains were still snow-covered.
-Luckily, I am a certifiable introvert, and Sebastiaan is regularly asocial, so we were fine with having mostly cows and stray dogs for company in town.
+… that is to say, there were hardly any people, everything was closed, and the mountains were still snow-covered.
+Luckily, I am a certifiable introvert—I was cool with having only cows and stray dogs for company.

 Hiking from Kazbegi to Gergeti Trinity Church

-The church itself was not the most spectacular that we’ve seen on our travels thus far—Gelati monastery still wins the prize for now.
-Aside from a few intriguing icon paintings of what looked like saints holding Jesus’ decapitated head (if we’ve misinterpreted this image, feel free to clarify), and the fact that the church seemed to be hooked up with some kind of central heating system, there was nothing particularly memorable about the inside.
+The church itself was not the most spectacular that we’ve seen on our travels in Georgia—Gelati monastery in Kutaisi still wins that prize.
+Aside from a few intriguing icon paintings of what looked like saints holding Jesus’ decapitated head (if we’ve misinterpreted this image, feel free to clarify), and the fact that the church seemed to be hooked up with some kind of central heating system, there was nothing particularly memorable about the interior.

 The view from the top, however, was spectacular.